 Onstage in Seattle (his home town) he appeared in THE DUCHESS OF MALFI (as Ferdinand); SAINT JOAN and RELATIVE VALUES with Greek Active; A MIDSUMMER NIGHT'S DREAM (Lysander) with Wooden O; and several of the original works of director Derek Horton (CAT-LIKE TREAD, PIMPIN).
 Sidney's additional plays include BENT (Horst) and THE NORMAL HEART (Felix) in Portland, Oregon; and A CHORUS LINE (Paul), THE GRAPES OF WRATH (Tom Joad), WEST SIDE STORY (Riff), and LA BOHÈME (singing Schaunard) in Bellingham, Washington.

-Jacob sings (as a classically trained baritone fluent in Big Band and Rockabilly), writes (prose and dialogue, fiction and non-), composes music, arranges choral parts, and directs theatre and choral groups.
+A classically trained baritone, Sidney serves as Bass Section Leader and Soloist for the San Gabriel Valley Choral Company under the baton of Dr. Zanaida Robles, where he’ll sing the Baritone solos in Faure’s Requiem on April 8th 2017 at St. Luke’s in Monrovia.
+He is also fluent in Big Band and Rockabilly, writes (prose and dialogue, fiction and non-), composes music, arranges choral parts, and directs theatre and choral groups.
 He was a regular performer in the Wig Out! cabaret; and also occasionally analyzes and helps to develop/produce new theatre scripts, the result of a two-year stint as Literary Director for Circle X Theatre Co. of Hollywood.